andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev now hides the perf command line by default.
+Override with --perf.
 * Updated to TMA 4.11: Fixed an error in misprediction-related and Power License metrics
 * toplev now supports the new fixed TMA metrics counters on Icelake.
 This requires the upcoming 5.9+ kernel.